Last updated Last updated January 30, 2026

 How do I remove information from SpyFly?

 To remove your information from SpyFly.com, go to their opt-out page and follow the prompts.
-You’ll need to submit your info, choose a matching record by clicking on the “Remove” button, and verify your identity via email.
+You’ll need to submit your info, verify your email by submitting a code sent to it, choose a matching record by clicking on the “Remove” button, and open the email confirmation link.

 What is SpyFly?